We Go The Extra Distance For Our Clients

 • Permanent Partial Disability describes a worker who is partially disabled for the rest of their life.
 This means that they may be able to return to work, but they will have permanent restrictions on the types of job duties they will be able to perform.

-Once the treating physician determines that the injured worker has reached maximum medical improvement and has assigned a disability rating, they will likely receive a final lump sum settlement from the insurance company to cover their lost wages and medical care.
+Once the treating physician determines that the injured worker has reached maximum medical improvement and has been assigned a disability rating, they will likely receive a final lump sum settlement from the insurance company to cover their lost wages and medical care.
 Sometimes, this settlement is not enough to cover either of those damages.
 This is another reason why you need a Sandy Springs personal injury lawyer on your side.
 We will ensure that the insurance company doesn’t low-ball you when it comes time to receive permanent disability benefits and/or a settlement.

 mmi meaning

-Call Sandy Springs Workers’ Comp Lawyers at Ashenden & Associates Today
+Sandy Springs Workers’ Comp Lawyers

 If you have suffered a catastrophic injury at work and you’re struggling to receive the financial support you need from your workers’ compensation claim, our legal team can provide assistance.
 We have decades of combined knowledge about Georgia workers’ compensation law and personal injury law.
 We can help you challenge an MMI determination, negotiate a fair settlement with the insurance company, protect your legal rights, and help you achieve financial stability for the next few months or years while you heal.